 Read what Chris had to say when we asked him about the future of British farming

-My name is Josh Dowbiggin and I am currently studying Agriculture at Harper Adams University.
+My name is Josh Dowbiggin and I am Junior Agricultural Manager at the Co-op and member of Co-op's Young Farming Pioneers.

 My name is Ed Ford.